Chain of Summaries: Summarization Through Iterative Questioning: Experimental Setup

 \subsection{Baselines}

 To provide context for the performance of our CoS approach, we compare it with a range of benchmarks designed to evaluate its effectiveness against direct LLM applications, alternative dense representations, and other summarization techniques.
 We use identical LLM backbones to generate a direct, one-pass summary.
 This is the simplest application of LLMs — \textbf{zero-shot summarization} — and shows how our iterative CoS process improves performance.
 The \textbf{Full Source Content} baseline represents a source document as context for the downstream QA task.
-This serves as a benchmark to determine whether our summarization process merely condenses information or actively makes it more accessible and useful for an LLM by mitigating issues such as the 'lost-in-the-middle' effect, for example. \textbf{BRIO} and \textbf{PEGASUS} represent supervised abstractive summarization approaches, enabling comparison between our iterative method and specialised summarization techniques.
+This serves as a benchmark to determine whether our summarization process merely condenses information or actively makes it more accessible and useful for an LLM by mitigating issues such as the 'lost-in-the-middle' effect, for example. \textbf{BRIO} and \textbf{PEGASUS} represent supervised abstractive summarization approaches, enabling comparison between our iterative method and specialised summarization techniques. \textbf{Chain-of-Density} \cite{adams2023sparsedensegpt4summarization} is an iterative prompting technique that progressively increases summary information density through multiple LLM passes.